Email: email@example.com or use the email of the local organisers below.

 In order to open up the annual congress to the most recent and thought- provoking research, we also invite high-quality papers that present research on other aspects of corporate and organisational communication.
 We are especially looking for innovative methodologies and approaches, interdisciplinary, empirical evidence from European countries, and cross- cultural and cross-national studies.

 - The Euprera Congress will be held from 12.30 on Thursday, October 12th, to 1.00pm on Saturday afternoon, October 14th, 2017 and will take place at Chelsea College of Art, located next to Tate Britain.
-A map can be found here.
+See map.

-- Registration will take place between 12.30 and 2.00pm on the Thursday with the formal opening address taking place at 2.00pm.
-Click here for the full programme.
+- Summary: Registration will take place between 12.30 and 2.00pm on the Thursday with the formal opening address taking place at 2.00pm.
+You willl then have an opportunity to participate in a range of parallel panel sessions exploring a range of congress themes.

 - On Thursday evening there will be a welcome reception at Chelsea inspired by the work of Stanley Kubrick, world renowned film-maker and Tom Eckersley, revolutionary graphic designer.

-- On Friday evening, the gala evening will take place at in the Terrace Pavilion of the British Houses of Parliament with a reception and early evening buffet 6.30-8.30pm.
+- On Friday the congress will commence at 9.00am with a range of parallel panel sessions and you will also have an opportunity to join in a 'creative hour' to unleash your creative potential!
+On Friday evening, the gala evening will take place at in the Terrace Pavilion of the British Houses of Parliament with a reception and early evening buffet 6.30-8.30pm.
 This will allow time for those of you wishing to explore London by night to have time to do so.

 We look forward to welcoming you to London in October.
 Prior to submitting your registration, check out the gala evening we have planned at the British Houses of Parliament on Friday 6.30-8.30pm that includes drinks and buffet on the famous Terrace overlooking the Thames.
 Also, the visit and tour of Shakespeare’s historic Globe Theatre on Saturday afternoon.
 Both of these can be selected and paid for in the online registration form.